api-platform/docs/core/dto.md

 The `input` and `output` attributes are taken into account by all the documentation generators (GraphQL and OpenAPI, Hydra).

+Note that `Book` entity needs an id property.
+The simplest way is adding a public property called `$id`, as in the example.
+However, as in any other entity, you can use a private property, with getter and setter functions, and/or named it as you wish, provided you annotate it with `@ApiProperty (identifier = true)`.
+For instance, you could have a property called `$code`.
+So the `InputDataTransformer` actually transforms the isbn into a code.
+And then in the `OutputDataTransformer`, from this code into the name.

 To create a `Book`, we `POST` a data structure corresponding to the `BookInput` class and get back in the response a data structure corresponding to the `BookOutput` class:

 ![Diagram post input output](images/diagrams/api-platform-post-i-o.png)